15. Interaction Effects

 4 temp:nutrient 0.207 0.207

-The lesson extends beyond this synthetic example.
-The same logic carries into factor × continuous interactions, ANCOVA-style models, and more complex multiple-regression settings.
-Whenever an interaction is present, you should ask whether the zero point of each continuous predictor gives the main effects a useful meaning.
-If it does not, centring is often the cleanest fix.
+The fitted values are unchanged because centring is a reparameterisation and not a different model.
+It repositions the reference point from an arbitrary zero to the sample mean to make the main effects describe something scientifically interpretable rather than a mathematically convenient but biologically meaningless baseline.
+The same reasonong informs factor × continuous interactions, ANCOVA-style models, and more complex multiple-regression scenarios.
+Whenever an interaction is present, ask whether the zero point of each continuous predictor gives you main effects that carry biologically relatable meaning.
+If it does not, centring is the way to go.

-We now return to the same seaweed dataset used in Chapter 14, where distance and bioregion were first combined in an additive model.
-There the question was whether distance and bioregion both helped explain Sørensen dissimilarity.
-Here the question becomes more specific: does the relationship between Sørensen dissimilarity (Y) and distance along the coast (dist) differ among bioregions (bio)?
+I return to the seaweed dataset introduced in Chapter 14, where distance and bioregion were combined in an additive model.
+The additive model constrained the distance-dissimilarity slope to be the same across all bioregions, differing only in intercept.
+Here my question is more specific: does the relationship between Sørensen dissimilarity (Y) and coastal distance (dist) differ among bioregions (bio)?

 We first inspect the response against distance within each bioregion.

-2. Do the average levels of dissimilarity differ among bioregions?
+- Do average dissimilarity levels differ among bioregions?

 The third question is the interaction question.
 In that case the null hypothesis is: